willemave/wordpress/README.md

 API URL
 ==========================================================
-By default the plugin will save the default API URL. you can ovveride it using the APU URL field.
+Override the default API URL using the API URL field.

 Short Codes
 ==========================================================